-HCOE serves all 7 to 12th grade expelled youth in the county and is obligated to ensure students understand how to return to their district of residence.
+HCOE serves all 7th to 12th grade expelled youth in the county and is obligated to ensure students understand how to return to their district of residence.
 Community School strives to prepare students to return to their district.
 HCOE coordinates the county-wide Expulsion Plan which is updated and reviewed every three years.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CALPADS records of transfers of expelled students referred to HCOE CCS 2019-202 Data: 0 expelled youth returned to their DOR by the end of first semester 0 expelled youth returned to their DOR by the end of first semester 75% of expelled youth will return to their DOR
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CALPADS records of transfers of expelled students referred to HCOE CCS 2019-2022 Data: 0 expelled youth returned to their DOR by the end of first semester 0 expelled youth returned to their DOR by the end of first semester 50% of expelled youth returned to their district.
+1 expelled youth returned to their DOR by the end of the first semester.
+75% of expelled youth will return to their DOR